 In anxiety therapy in Simi Valley, Ca, I work with many clients that report being “people pleasers”, almost like it’s a badge of honor… and usually while laughing a bit about it.

 Once we explore how people pleasing is not serving them, deeper emotions arise, and I often hear reports of resentment and depression arising, resulting in tearful sessions and lots of healing and release.

 In therapy, I focus on how your relationships are a direct result of your magnitude of self-love.
 Understanding your worth and value as a person prevents you from ever settling from less than you deserve in any relationship.
 Allow me to show you how and help you through this journey of empowerment and happiness.

 Self-love can seem like a hard behavior to begin… and where to even start?
 It can seem selfish to put yourself first and to set standards in your life that work for you.
 However, implementing self-love can enhance various parts of your life and is critical to increasing your overall happiness.
 It is entirely possible to live a healthy, happy and fulfilling life with the addition of self-love.
 Choose self-love, unapologetically, and learn to release the guilt holding you back and keeping you unhappy.
 Truly loving yourself is the direct path to a happier life.

 We here at Simi Psychological Group are here to help you increase self-love and improve your happiness!
-Call us today and allow us to help you and your teenager through the process.
+Call us today at (805) 842-1994 and allow us to help you and your teenager through the process.